 The user weight capacity should be at least 20kg more than your body weight.
 Rather, it should be 20kg more than the heaviest person at home.
 Even if you aren’t buying it for him now, you never know when he will want to try it out.

-If you are 6′ plus and are buying a treadmill for running, you need one that is almost 84 inches long and 36 inches wide.
-First, fix a place at home where you are going to keep it.
-Folding ones also require nearly the same place when being used.
-Portable treadmills are also available nowadays, which occupy less space and can be pushed under the bed after use.
+If you are 6 feet plus and are buying a treadmill for running, you need an almost 84 inches long and 36 inches wide.
+First, fix a place at home where you will keep it, and folding ones require nearly the same space when used.

-For running, the width of the treadmill deck should be 22″, and for walking, 20″ will suffice.
-The length should be 55″.
-But for a tall runner, say a 6′ plus person, a 60″ belt size is better.
-For walking, it should be 50″.
+For running, the width of the treadmill deck should be 22 inches, and for walking, 20 inches will suffice.
+The length should be 55 inches.
+But for a tall runner, say a 6-foot-plus person, a 60-inch belt size is better, and it could be 50′′ for walking.

-I suggest buying a treadmill for running only.
-You can always walk on it also.
+I suggest buying a treadmill for running only, and you can always walk on it too.
 There is usually a person at home who feels like running if there is a treadmill at home.

-Consoles have a lot of information depending on the type of treadmill you have bought.
-For example, you can see the time, distance, speed, calories burnt on a basic treadmill.
+Consoles have a lot of information depending on the treadmill you bought.
+For example, you can see the time, distance, speed, and calories burnt on a basic treadmill.
 In addition, you can have heart rate control on advanced models, fix targets for distance and time, and more.

 You can initiate pre-programmed workouts from the console.
-Some have speakers and blue teeth to attach your phone or tablet, listen to songs, or watch a movie while the workout is on.
+Some have speakers and Bluetooth to attach to your phone or tablet, so you can listen to songs or watch a movie during the workout.

-It is very important to check what type of mat is there on the track.
+It is important to check what type of mat is on the track.
 A better-cushioned mat saves the knees and other joints from any injury due to running or jogging.
 It is especially important if you are buying it for seniors.
-Some mills come with as many as 5 or 7 layer cushions or better cushioned at points where your footfalls while running.
+Some mills come with as many as 5 or 7-layer cushions, or better cushioned at points where your footfalls while running.

 Residential treadmills don’t require heavy motors and have DC motors.
 You may opt for an AC motor treadmill if you live in a joint family.
 Generally, gyms use AC motor treadmills.
-If you are up to 100 kg in weight, we recommend the following CHP (Continuous Horse Power) motors.
-Consider continuous horsepower while buying a treadmill rather than peak horsepower.
+If you are up to 100 kg in weight, we recommend the following CHP (Continuous horsepower) motors.
+Consider continuous horsepower rather than peak horsepower when buying a treadmill.
 PHP is the maximum that the mill can go up to.

 Check the belt before you buy the treadmill.
-The thicker belt tracks are better.
-They keep the treadmills quiet also.
-Track varies from 1ply to 2 & 3plys.
-A thicker ply treadmill will be better and durable as well.
-Manufacturers usually do not mention the ply, only mentioning “a thick track belt.”
+The thicker belt tracks are better and keep the treadmills quiet, too.
+Track thicknesses range from 1ply to 2ply and 3ply.
+A thicker-ply treadmill will be better and more durable as well.
+Manufacturers usually do not mention the ply, only “a thick track belt.”

-Roller size varies between 1.5″ to 3.5″.
-A smaller roller means more wear & tear of the track.
-So as far as possible, opt for bigger rollers.
+The roller’s size, which ranges from 1.5″ to 3.5″, is also important.
+A smaller roller means more wear & tear on the track.
+So, as far as possible, opt for bigger rollers.

 Most treadmills come with an incline option.
 There are motorized and manual incline treadmills, which give you the experience of hill running.
-One percent incline works almost the same as running outdoors.
-Normally the incline is up to 10 or 15%, but some have as much as 40% incline.
+A one percent incline works almost as well as running outside.
+The incline is typically up to 10% or 15%, but some have as much as a 40% incline.

 For the same purpose, there are mills with decline features and a normal 5% decline.

-All treadmills have one basic feature an auto stop key which can be attached to the runner’s clothes.
-The key gets pulled out in case the runner trips or is about to fall down and stops the treadmill.
+All treadmills have one basic feature: an auto-stop key attached to the runner’s clothes.
+The key gets pulled out if the runner trips or is about to fall and stops the treadmill.
 The safety feature is useful when elders are using the treadmill.

-Generally, assembly is not required as these come as pre-assembled.
-But sometimes, when necessary, the treadmill maker sends company personnel to do the same.
-Do not buy from a company if they want you to pay for installation.
+Generally, assembly is not required as these come pre-assembled.
+But sometimes, when necessary, the treadmill maker sends printed assembly instructions in video form.
+For an extra charge, they send company personnel to do the same.

-This is the most crucial part of any equipment.
-The warranties vary from lifelong to six months.
-There are three different warranties.
+It is the most crucial part of any piece of equipment.
+The best treadmill warranty can extend to even a lifetime.
+There are three different warranties for every treadmill.

-A good quality treadmill can work for 8 to 10 years if maintained properly.
-Check the treadmills online first—Shortlist based on features and user reviews.
+A good treadmill can work for 8 to 10 years if maintained properly.
+Check out the treadmills online first, and then narrow down your choices based on features and user reviews.
 You get a fair idea from the reviews about the features, quality of equipment, company service, etc. Then, visit the local stores to try out the machines physically.
 They shouldn’t be wobbly and should be silent while running.
-After further shortlisting to one or two models, check their price online.
-Mostly, treadmills are bought online nowadays due to heavy discounts.
-If your local store is offering you the same price, you may buy it from there.
+After further shortlisting one or two models, check their prices online.
+Treadmills are mostly bought online nowadays due to heavy discounts.
+If your local store offers you the same price, you may buy it from there.

-A treadmill is a fitness Industry's most common expensive fitness equipment that people use to achieve their fitness goals.
-But it is not too difficult to meet a treadmill owner who bought it six months ago but using it as a clothesline now.
+A treadmill is the fitness industry’s most common and expensive fitness equipment that people use to achieve their fitness goals.
+But it is not too difficult to find a treadmill owner who bought it six months ago but is now using it as a clothesline.
 Be sure you are going to use it for workouts.
-I suggest, develop the habit of exercising over three months before you buy a treadmill.
-That way, you will ensure using it regularly.
+I suggest developing the habit of regular workouts for three months before you buy a treadmill.
+That way, you will be sure to use it regularly.

-I will have to re-emphasize buying a treadmill is not enough.
+Let me re-emphasize reading a treadmill buying guide for a home or buying a treadmill is not enough.
+Resolving to use it every day is important.
 Buying is only the first step towards a healthy tomorrow.
-Most of the people buying it later stop using it out of lethargy or boredom.
-It is important that we make our workouts as interesting as possible so that we want to do those, day in and day out.
+Most people buy it but stop using it out of lethargy or boredom.
+We must make our workouts as interesting as possible so that we want to do those, day in and day out.